glhkang/ambianceCatcher/README.md

 ## Background and Overview

-AMBIANCE CATCHER is an interactive audio-visualization app that thats the user on a a one-of-a-kind journey that is based on the song of their choice.
+AMBIANCE CATCHER is an interactive audio-visualization app that takes the user on a one-of-a-kind journey that is based on the song of their choice.
 &nbsp;&nbsp;&nbsp;&nbsp;
 ![AMBIANCE CATCHER PREVIEW](/assets/images/ambianceCatcher.gif "AMBIANCE CATCHER PREVIEW")